DEV SITE .48

 Enterprising people like situations that involve using resources for personal or corporate economic gain.
 Such people may have an opportunistic frame of mind, and are drawn to commerce, trade and making deals.
 Some pursue sales and marketing occupations.
 Many will eventually end up owning their own business, or in management roles in larger organisations.
 They tend to be very goal-oriented and work best when focused on a target.
 Some have an entrepreneurial inclination.

-Entry - Cadet - Merchant Navy
+Entry / Progression - Cadet - Merchant Navy

 Entrants are typically taken on by a shipping company, who will sponsor them onto a training programme.
 Training varies according to the employing company.
-Some develop via Irish Naval Pathways or by Specific Skills building via Irelands Mercantile Marine.
+Some develop via Irish Naval Pathways or by Specific Skills building via Ireland's Mercantile Marine.

 A Certificate in Navigational Studies (Seamanship) which may suit school leavers and those with experience of working aboard merchant ships or fishing vessels - NMCI click here